 Founded in 1989 as a non-profit with a mission to promote and support the positive contributions of businesses in the nightlife & club industry.
 Our focus evolved from pioneering a Professional Directory service for DJ & Club staff, to protecting the nightlife, electronic dance music & rave festival community from negative attacks.
 Our marketing initiatives and social awareness programs have expanded our broader goals of assisting businesses and communities to promote safe and vibrant nightlife activity, that supports creative and financial vitality in the city's social experience for visitors and residents.

-Our mission is to advocate the positive economic, social and cultural contributions of the nightlife & club industry.
+To advocate the positive economic, social and cultural contributions of businesses in the nightlife & club industry.

 • To improve the image of nightlife entrepreneurs and the hospitality & nightlife industry.

 • To standardize international regulations on security, environment, alcohol, tobacco, road safety and minors.

 • To promote dialogue and collaboration between the nightlife entrepreneurs and their regulatory agencies.

 • To share new trends and promote the quality of service in the nightlife and hospitality establishments.

 • Protect member's intellectual, property and First Amendment rights and promote responsibility.